Confident Identification by Using Mobile Remote Devices

-SmartIdentification is a bilateral project (Austria/ Germany) on the use of existing data on smartphones to analyze trends in trafficking routes and identification of individuals.
+SmartIdentification is a bilateral KIRAS project (Austria/ Germany) on the use of existing data on smartphones to analyze trends in trafficking routes and to identify individuals.

-Also of special interest will be the identification of minors, means for cross-national cooperation and integration into governmental processes, as well as protection of sensitive data and the detection and visualization of trends in human trafficking.
-Furthermore, the legal component of this project is of vital importance, as the potential applications might result in legally and ethically difficult situations.
+This data is particularly important in the context of identifying people and detecting unaccompanied minors.
+The protection of sensitive data as well as the protection of the persons concerned was in the foreground throughout the entire project, which is why current anonymization processes were integrated for cross-national cooperation and integration into state processes, as well as for the recognition and visualization of trends.
+Furthermore, the legal component of this project was of vital importance, as the applications might result in legally and ethically difficult situations.

 Related News and Events

-The project is funded by the Austrian security research programme KIRAS of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (former BMVIT).
+The project was funded by the Austrian security research programme KIRAS of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (former BMVIT).